xpmatteo/auto-cca/README.md

 # TODO

+ - rename trails to "decorations"
+ - move logic for decorations in the decoration class
+ - deal with dead units
+ - execute battleback
+ - UI must close in to nearest enemy

+ - move click handling in Phase?

  - Rename "play" to "execute"
- - Rename turn to "CardActivateAll"
- - Implement Round
- - Implement Deck
  - Restrict clicks to moving own unspent units
  - fighting